-The Entrepreneurship Database project collects data on registered firms from 2006 to 2020, focusing on the following three variables: the number of new firms, total number of firms and number of closed firms.
+The Entrepreneurship Database project collects data on registered firms from 2006 to 2024, focusing on the following three variables: the number of new firms, total number of firms, and number of closed firms.

-This table measures the number of newly registered companies with limited liability (or its equivalent), per calendar year.
+This table measures the number of newly registered companies with limited liability, per calendar year.

 The new business density is defined as the number of newly registered corporations per 1,000 working-age people (those ages 15–64).
-The units of measurement are private, formal sector companies with limited liability.
+The units of measurement are private companies with limited liability.
 The data can help understand the trends in new firm creation across regions and income groups.

-Download data on the number of new limited liability companies from 2006-2020 (Excel)
+Download data on the number of new limited liability companies from 2006 to 2024 (Excel)

 The table displays the data for the latest available year.